 We now know from extensive feedback from users and our own analysis that HMRC’s tool is woefully inaccurate.
 For starters, it doesn't predict the same results as the actual 21 IR35 court cases.
 It also seems that around 25% of contractors, many of whom are clear passes, are given "Unknown".
 It makes sense to have an unknown section, but their unknown results don't appear to be grouped around one area - they are scattered across the whole pass/fail spectrum.
 Are they rolling a dice?

 We are also seeing around 30% of blatantly IR35-failing contractors being told that IR35 does not apply to them.
-Whilst this is sounds great for contractors, the fact is, agencies and providers discovered this very early on and have lost complete faith in the HMRC tool.
-This has fueled the panic and motivated many to simply implement blanket bans on PSC contractors.
+Whilst this is sounds great for contractors, the fact is, agencies and providers discovered this very early on and have now lost complete faith in the HMRC tool.
+This fueled panic and motivated many to simply implement blanket bans on PSC contractors.
+This resulted in many contractors leaving their current clients and moving to those able to conduct accurate and fair assessments.

-The original goals of providing accuracy and certainty simply have not been met.
+The original goals of providing accuracy and certainty simply have not been met with the CEST tool.

 IR35Testing.co.uk - the 7 year journey